carlosissac/mod04hwcodequiz/README.md

 * Scoreboard lists are generated dynamically using Create Element method.

 ## 2.5.
 Pending Items.

-* Clicking on the Answers buttons these would redirect focus to the main area in the UI.
-This functionality is not working, further troubleshooting will be required.

-* When generating the scoreboard list Odd number row and Even number rows were supposed to have different styling , further trial and errors will be needed in order to implement.

 * Navigation should be disabled when user is taking the quiz and enabled when the quiz is over, further research will be required on how to do this.